AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop04_limit_statically-dispatched_calls_to_primitive_operations.rst

 Note that constructors implemented as procedures also call primitive operations of the specific type, for the same reasons as constructor functions.
 This usage is allowed by this rule and does not require the GNATcheck parameter.
 (The difference between function and procedure constructors is that these procedures will have a formal parameter of the tagged type, of mode "out".)

-"""""""
-Notes
-"""""""

-This rule can be enforced by GNATcheck with the Direct_Calls_To_Primitives rule applied.
-The rule parameter Except_Constructors may be added for constructor functions.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""